-- To assign 2-D lines to a particular layer, choose 2-D Geometry > Draw > Param... - To assign 3-D edges to a particular layer, right-click the edge in the Element snap mode and choose one of the functions in the Properties sub-menu. - To assign 3-Dparts to a particular layer, right-click the part in the Object snap mode, choose Properties > Layer and select the layer number and select the layer number.
+- To assign 2-D lines to a particular layer, choose 2-D Geometry > Draw > Param...
+T - To assign 3-D edges to a particular layer, right-click the edge in the Element snap mode and choose one of the functions in the Properties sub-menu. - To assign 3-Dparts to a particular layer, right-click the part in the Object snap mode, choose Properties >

+Layer wand select the layer number.